TBHostGenetics/mtDNA_HeteroplasmyBurden_AssociationAnalysis/README.md

 This step also generates basic descriptive statistics.

 ## 2. Association models
 Includes scripts and files used to run negative binomial regression models.
-Using these models, we aimed to identify the variables influencing heteriplasmic burden.
+Using these models, we aimed to identify the variables influencing heteroplasmic and homoplasmic variant burden.
 These scripts also include multiple testing correction using FDR-correction methods.

 ## 3. Regional analysis